Class 10 English A Tiger in the Zoo by Leslie Norris : Question Answer

 Short Answer Type Questions

-Answer: The tiger is in a zoo cage, described as pacing with “vivid stripes” on “pads of velvet quiet,” expressing “quiet rage” due to its confinement.
+Answer: The tiger is in a zoo cage, described as pacing with “vivid stripes” on “pads of velvet quiet,” expressing “quiet rage” due to its confinement. - What does the poet imagine the tiger doing in the wild?

-Answer: The poet imagines the tiger lurking in tall grasses, hunting deer near a water hole, and terrorizing villages at the jungle’s edge with its fangs and claws.
+Answer: The poet imagines the tiger lurking in tall grasses, hunting deer near a water hole, and terrorizing villages at the jungle’s edge with its fangs and claws. - What is the significance of the tiger’s “quiet rage”?

-Answer: The “quiet rage” signifies the tiger’s suppressed anger and frustration at being confined, unable to express its natural instincts in the cage.
+Answer: The “quiet rage” signifies the tiger’s suppressed anger and frustration at being confined, unable to express its natural instincts in the cage. - What does the tiger stare at in the final stanza, and why?

-Answer: The tiger stares at the stars, symbolizing its longing for freedom and a connection to the vast, unattainable world beyond the cage.
+Answer: The tiger stares at the stars, symbolizing its longing for freedom and a connection to the vast, unattainable world beyond the cage. - How does the poem contrast the tiger’s life in the zoo with its life in the wild?

-Answer: The poem contrasts the tiger’s restricted pacing in a zoo cage with its imagined freedom in the jungle, where it would hunt, roam, and inspire fear, highlighting the loss of its natural majesty.
+Answer: The poem contrasts the tiger’s restricted pacing in a zoo cage with its imagined freedom in the jungle, where it would hunt, roam, and inspire fear, highlighting the loss of its natural majesty. - What is the rhyme scheme of “A Tiger in the Zoo”?

-Answer: The poem follows an AABB rhyme scheme in each of its five quatrains, creating a rhythmic and lyrical flow.
+Answer: The poem follows an AABB rhyme scheme in each of its five quatrains, creating a rhythmic and lyrical flow. - What does the “concrete cell” symbolize in the poem?

-Answer: The “concrete cell” symbolizes the unnatural and restrictive environment of the zoo, stripping the tiger of its freedom and dignity.
+Answer: The “concrete cell” symbolizes the unnatural and restrictive environment of the zoo, stripping the tiger of its freedom and dignity. - How does the poet evoke sympathy for the tiger?

-Answer: The poet evokes sympathy by contrasting the tiger’s majestic potential in the wild with its confined, subdued state in the zoo, using vivid imagery and the phrase “quiet rage.”
+Answer: The poet evokes sympathy by contrasting the tiger’s majestic potential in the wild with its confined, subdued state in the zoo, using vivid imagery and the phrase “quiet rage.” - What is meant by “pads of velvet quiet”?

-Answer: “Pads of velvet quiet” refers to the tiger’s soft, silent paws, emphasizing its graceful yet restrained movements in the cage, hinting at its suppressed power.
+Answer: “Pads of velvet quiet” refers to the tiger’s soft, silent paws, emphasizing its graceful yet restrained movements in the cage, hinting at its suppressed power. - What lesson does the poem teach about animals in captivity?

 Answer: The poem teaches that wild animals like tigers belong in their natural habitats, not in cages, as captivity robs them of freedom, dignity, and their true nature.